Controller-approved source entry - manual-review caution required Bovine Gastrointestinal Manual review

 Clinical cautionAvoid treatment certainty language beyond educational scope.

-Triage lane → Stabilize first when acute pain, severe distension, or perfusion risk is present.
+Triage lane → Stabilize and decompress first when acute tympany threatens breathing or circulation.

-Branching lane → Use pattern, progression, and species context to branch between bloat, acidosis, and vagal outflow illness.
+Branching lane → Use tube response, froth, rumen pH, grain access, stool, dehydration, and chronicity to branch bloat, acidosis, and outflow disease.

 Interpretation lane → Compare what each finding changes for immediate action versus delayed diagnostics.